severalnines/terraform-provider-clustercontrol/docs/index.md

 # clustercontrol provider

-ClusterControl is a database operations orchestration platform for mysql replication, mariadb server, mariadb galera cluster, percona server, percona xtradb, postgresql, timescaledb, mongodb, ms sql server, redis, and elasticsearch, that can be deployed in on-premises, cloud, and hybrid environments.
+ClusterControl is a database operations orchestration platform for MySQL replication, MariaDB server, MariaDB Galera cluster, Percona server, Percona XtraDB, PostgreSQL, TimescaleDB, MongoDB, MS SQL Server, Redis, and ElasticSearch, that can be deployed in on-premises, cloud, and hybrid environments.

 It supports full-lifecycle database ops such as deployment, replication, high availability,